astechedu/WebDevOpsTutorial/python.and.its.frameworks.md

   [Go to Top](#nodejs_on_linux)
   <a name="django_on_linux">
-  # Install React App On Ubuntu 20.04
+  # Install Django App On Ubuntu 20.04

      Installed Python: